apache/rocketmq-site/docs/09-英文/02-Producer/07message3.md

-# Delay Message Sending
+# Delayed Message Sending

-The delay message sending means that when a message is sent to Apache RocketMQ, instead of delivering the message immediately, it is delivered to the Consumer for consumption after delaying a certain period of time.
+The delayed message sending means that when a message is sent to Apache RocketMQ, instead of delivering the message immediately, it would be delivered to the Consumer for consumption after delaying a certain period of time.

-Apache RocketMQ supports a total of 18 levels of delayed delivery, the detail is as follows:
+Apache RocketMQ supports a total of 18 levels of delayed delivery, the details are as follows:

 | delay level | delay time | delay level | delay time |
 |-------------------|------|-------------------|-------|